Share

 The Summer Academy seeks to:

-• Stimulate sharing of knowledge and experience among participants, experts and professionals from several fields related to CCIs.
+• Stimulate sharing of knowledge and experience among participants, experts and professionals from several fields related to cultural and creative sectors (CCS).

-• Provide common interpretation tools that will be applied to the analysis of participants’ case studies as well as projects and local practices aimed at promoting CCIs’ and local development.
+• Provide common interpretation tools that will be applied to the analysis of participants’ case studies, as well as projects and local practices aimed at promoting CCS and local development.

-• Analyse the process of culture-driven social-economic innovation and the role of CCIs.
+• Analyse the process of culture-driven social-economic innovation and the role of CCS in sustainable development.

-• Examine the CCI entrepreneurial process and the importance of creativity and innovation.
+• Examine entrepreneurial process in CCS and the importance of creativity and innovation.

-• Promote online and offline social networks among participants in order to exchange knowledge, practical experiences and work methodologies, on CCIs’ and local development.
+• Promote online and offline social networks among participants in order to exchange knowledge, practical experiences and working methodologies, on CCS and local development.

 Participants

-The Summer Academy targets policy makers and practitioners active in the promotion of and support to creative cultural sectors.
-Participants may be freelancers or currently work in public institutions (national, regional, provincial or local governments, development agencies, research centres, international organisations) or private companies and organisations (foundations, co-operatives, NGOs, grassroots community organisations, non-profit entities, etc.) or active in the field of CCS development.
+The Summer Academy targets policy makers and practitioners active in the field of cultural and creative sectors.
+Participants may be currently working in public institutions (national, regional, provincial or local governments, development agencies, research centres, international organisations) or private companies and organisations (foundations, co-operatives, NGOs, grassroots community organisations, non-profit entities, etc.) or freelancers active in the field of CCS development

 Material & information